 There are hundreds of reasons our minds may not be as sharp as they once were: stress, fatigue, distractibility and such, but the good news is that we can use supplements to improve memory, focus, concentration, overall mental health, AND our brain health.

 Let’s all face it: Sometimes our brains just don’t work the way we need them to.
 One classic example in my life is when I’m on the phone on my way out the door for work, running all around my house searching for my phone.

-In today’s blog I want to share with you the top three nutrients that helped me improve my memory, focus and concentration.
+In today’s blog, I want to share with you my top three supplements to improve memory, focus, and concentration.
 Not only did these little beauties help me recover from post-medical-school-brain-mushyness, but they also helped me regain my cognitive sharpness and stop looking for things that were already in my hands.

 Alpha-lipoic acid (ALA) is an antioxidant that deserves to be mentioned.
 ALA prevents cognitive decline, causes significant improvements in their cognition and memory, and prevents “age-related” cognitive decline in the elderly dogs (Fava et al., 2013).

 We have some pretty amazing blogs on COQ10 here on this site, so check those out so that you don’t miss out on the brilliance that COQ10 has to offer.

 3. Acetyl-L-Carnitine: Acetyl-L-Carnitine is produced naturally in the body and is useful in the treatment of dementia.
 Aceyl-L-Carnitine significantly improves cognitive functioning, aids in memory recall, optimizes concentration and is healthy for your brain.
 I like to supplement with at least 1,500 mg per day for optimal results (Yang et al., 2018).